Ron van Clief: Film career

 Ron Van Clief's first acting job came when he was selected to star in the 1974 Hong Kong film The Black Dragon (aka Super Dragon) opposite Jason Pai Piao.
 Some of his film roles during the 1970s were Blaxploitation films which capitalized on the then-novelty of an African-American martial artist, following in the tradition of Jim Kelly's role in Enter the Dragon.
 He starred alongside Leo Fong in a Filipino action film called Bamboo Trap in 1975.
 Van Clief's film roles earned him the nickname "The Black Dragon", and the name inspired the titles of his films The Black Dragon's Revenge (aka The Black Dragon Revenges the Death of Bruce Lee) (1975) and Way of the Black Dragon (1979).
-He appeared in the 1977 Italian crime film The Squeeze opposite Lee Van Cleef and Karen Black, and was also the fight choreographer for the 1985 film The Last Dragon.
+He appeared in the 1977 Italian crime film The Squeeze opposite Lee Van Cleef and Karen Black, and also traveled to South Korea and Taiwan to co-star in Kung Fu Finger Book with Dragon Lee.

+In the mid-1980s, Van Clief would later become the fight choreographer for the film The Last Dragon.